vishwesh-vishwesh/Logic_Py/README.md

 ## Basic Gates

 There are 7 basic gates, all other secondaary and combinational gates are the combinations of these 7 basic gates.
--AND, OR, NOT, NAND, NOR,XNOR,XOR
+- AND, OR, NOT, NAND, NOR,XNOR,XOR

 ## Secondary Gates